Explore our most frequent questions

 Why should I purchase your Hentastic® products?

-Our Hentastic® chicken treats are great boredom busters, whilst also being packed full of natural herbs and numerous antioxidants.
+Our Hentastic® chicken treats are great boredom busters containing delicious herbs and natural ingredients.
 Hentastic® brings together a host of quality treats and feeders to offer a complete range of products – perfect for helping raise happy, healthy hens.

 How often should I feed Hentastic® to my chickens?

 Hentastic® treats are a complementary feed and should not substitute any main meals.
 Treats should make up around 10% of your chicken’s daily diet.